Blog | College & University Counselors, College & University Admissions Counseling | Collegewise

 Big Name Colleges that Care About Diversity

-To give you a glimpse of the variety, here are a few examples of college essays where these identity and diversity may come into play:
+To give you a glimpse of the variety, here are a few examples of college essays where identity and diversity may come into play:

 University of Michigan